 Report ALL workplace injuries to your supervisor.
 Coordinate treatment and other questions through:

-Since January 1, 1997, all employers in the State of Florida have been required to have in place a program of managed care for workers' compensation injuries.
+All employers in the State of Florida are required to have a program of managed care in place for workers' compensation injuries.
 ALL treatment for work-related injuries or illnesses will be referred through this network.
 There will be no exceptions.

 Please see the Worker's Comp Info Sheet for additional details.
 To coordinate treatment, or for questions, call Dawn Allen at 321-433-7079 or 321-433-7070.

 When an employee is injured on the job, the College has a responsibility to see that any needed medical treatment is provided; the employee has a responsibility to report the injury in order to receive medical treatment.
 Reporting an injury is not optional.
 Failure to provide timely information subjects the College to expensive fines and penalties under the Workers' Compensation Law.
 It can also affect the employee’s eligibility for workers' compensation benefits.

 On-the-job accidents, injuries, or occupationally-incurred illnesses must be reported to the Human Resources Office immediately by the employee's supervisor.